Credit Card Capture Definition

 Look at the example below

-If a customer makes a transaction of $20 (and pays with credit card), and it is authorized by credit card company, the $20 is deducted from the customer’s credit card account and waits for an authorization capture from the merchant to be transferred.
+Let’s assume that our customer makes a transaction of $20 and pays with credit card.
+This means that the transaction is authorized by the credit card company and then the $20 is deducted from the customer’s credit card account and waits for an authorization capture from the merchant to be transferred.
 After shipping the product, merchant issues a credit card capture for $20 from the customer’s credit card.

-There is a given time frame set between an authorization and a capture to which merchant is able to capture authorized funds.
-It can be up to 28 days for credit card and up to 7 days for debit card.
-In some cases, depending on the credit card scheme, time may vary.
-Credit card authorization must be captured within this set time, if not, the card authorization becomes void and the deducted fund is returned to the customer’s account.
+There’s a given time frame set between an authorization and a capture to which a merchant is able to capture authorized funds.
+It can be up to 28 days for a credit card and up to 7 days for a debit card.
+In some cases, depending on the credit card scheme, the time may vary.
+Credit card authorization must be captured within this set time.
+If not, the card authorization becomes void and the deducted fund is returned to the customer’s account.

 Credit card capture comes in two ways:

-- Delayed: In this scenario, the merchant request to have the ability to control their credit card authorization manually.
-Capture delay is the period between payment authorization and a capture request.
-The capture request must be send between this period, or the authorization will expire.
-This scenario is common with servicing companies, in which customer pays for a service and the payment has been authorized, but the capture is delayed till after the service is delivered.
+- Delayed — In this scenario, the merchant request to have the ability to control their credit card authorization and a capture request.
+If the request isn’t sent between this period, the authorization will expire.
+The delayed capture is common for servicing companies, where the customer pays for a service and the payment has been authorized, but the capture is delayed till after the service is delivered.